KaIo2001/Week-4-RGP/README.md

-# Week-4-RGP
-This repo contains the actual source files for a game created for week 4 of Rapid Game Prototyping @ MMU

 # TheNightmareHeart
  This is a game for week 4 of Rapid Game Prototyping @ MMU

-Real Source of Game: https://github.com/KaIo2001/Week-4-RGP Real and final Ver of the game: https://stummuac-my.sharepoint.com/:f:/g/personal/23660548_stu_mmu_ac_uk/EtqmDDHkk8NEhJdZoSLfCDABKtgvEbAuFbYprjbMQW7ZyA?e=Hh9TGc
+Real (Not broken) Source of Game: https://github.com/KaIo2001/Week-4-RGP Real (Not broken) version of the game: https://stummuac-my.sharepoint.com/:f:/g/personal/23660548_stu_mmu_ac_uk/EtqmDDHkk8NEhJdZoSLfCDABKtgvEbAuFbYprjbMQW7ZyA?e=Hh9TGc

 Jacob Taylor - 23760050